tangy1227/7100_voiceConversion/README.md

 ## Train with different spk embeddings:
 * xvec, go to `dataLoader.py` edit the metadata path to `train_xvec.pkl`. change the dim_emb parameter in `main.py` to 512
+* res, ... dim_emb parameter in `main.py` is the same with baseline 256

 ## To-Do